mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 <!-- {% include gallery id="order" layout="" caption="Reordering examples flips the prediction of GPT-3 for the same input." %} -->

-In other words, ICL is _brittle_ to small changes in the prompt For example, consider the previous prompt that we gave to GPT-3, but suppose we instead swap the order of the first two examples:
+In other words, ICL is _brittle_ to small changes in the prompt.
+Consider the previous prompt that we gave to GPT-3, but suppose we instead swap the order of the first two examples:

 > Review: Service is subpar.
 > Answer: Negative